Constellation-Labs/documentation-hub/validate/automated/migrate/nodectl-migrate-import-2.md

 If you do not receive a warning, you can skip this section and [continue back to the nodectl installation](/validate/automated/install/nodectl-install-services), until the end of the installation.

-At the request for a manual entry, we can enter the fully qualified path to your p12 key store.
+At the request for a manual entry, we can enter the fully qualified path to your p12 keystore.

 ### Manual P12 Entry